-Table 20 summarizes the harvest extent and harvest capacity information for American Samoa tracking annual catch against the ACL, but no ACL was implemented by NMFS for American Samoa BMUS in 2021.
-However, NMFS did implement an ICL of 13,000 lb for 2021 associated with an interim management measure for the American Samoa bottomfish fishery (86 FR 32361, June 21, 2021).
+Table 20 summarizes the harvest extent and harvest capacity information for American Samoa tracking annual catch against the ACL.
+The current ACL of 5,000 lb is derived from the rebuilding plan for the American Samoa bottomfish fishery that became effective June 1, 2022 (87 FR 25590, May 2, 2022).